 revisiting "sundown Town" in 2017

 One of the ways that racism has shown up in my own community, as a white woman growing up in and around Baltimore, is the perception of Black neighborhoods and Black people as "dangerous."
 I think that police violence against people of color is in some ways an extension of this fear.
 And more than that, it keeps us from seeing our fates as bound together, pursuing more "security" for our own neighborhoods through policing, rather than seeking the bigger, longer-term solutions that could lift everyone up.
-None of us will be safe until we are all safe.

 STAYING SAFE IN BALTIMORE: WAKING UP IN A SUNDOWN TOWN

 Come to a full and complete stop at every stop sign.
 Follow the speed limit exactly.
 If it says “No turn on red,” just don’t do it, even if there aren’t any cars on the street.
 Never put anything on the dashboard.
 If your taillight is broken, take the bus--don’t risk it.

 These are the rules that my co-worker Paul, a Black man from Detroit, had learned the hard way--by getting stopped by police, being illegally arrested, and even doing community service for crimes that he never committed.
 These brief periods in jail had severely disrupted his life, and so he did everything he could to avoid any encounters with the cops in his heavily-policed neighborhood.

 In my decade and change of driving while white, I’ve learned that for the most part, I can roll through most stop signs at a slow speed.
 When it comes to speed limits, I’ve heard the rule “nine you’re fine, ten you’re mine” -- meaning the cops won’t stop me if I go nine miles per hour over.
 I never even developed a cognizance about broken tail lights or dashboard rules.
 Most of the time there was no one watching, and even if there was, I was almost never stopped.